Yonea21/starter-academic/content/project/Hardware Basics/index.md

 > I would say CPU 1 will perform best because it has the best base clock and boost clock speed.
 Although CPU 2 is a good competator as it improves in high core and cache.

+A chip is made of a very simple raw material.
+Sand.

 <br>